 Musk, meanwhile, is worried that the Biden administration may launch retaliatory attacks by securities regulators.
 He is also concerned by government policies that are stoking inflation.

 The Tesla CEO noted in his company’s latest earnings call that "inflation is at like a 40 or 50-year high.
-And I think the official numbers actually understate the true magnitude of inflation.”
+And I think the official numbers understate the true magnitude of inflation.”

 Tesla factories depend on suppliers of raw materials including metals.
 And suppliers are raising prices.